AlexOrdukhanyan/Article_Classification_Task/README.md

 The scraper.py program uses BeautifulSoup library for pulling data out of HTML files.
 First, using CSS tags it scraps the links of different news category pages.
 Then iterates through each category page and scraps the links to all the articles.
-Then with a delay of 2 second for each category, it scraps each article storing its text.
+Then with a delay of 2 second for each category, it scraps articles storing its text.
 Finally it converts the obtained text into a .csv file ( <article_text, category> ).

 The article_classifier.py imports the .csv file, does some preprocessing (lowering, stopword remowal, those are let down in the currennt version of the code).
 Replaces missing elements with empty strings.